National Compact Stellarator Experiment: Early stellarators

 Stellarators are one of the first fusion power concepts, originally designed by Princeton astrophysicist Lyman Spitzer in 1952 while riding the chairlifts at Aspen.
 Spitzer, considering the motion of plasmas in the stars, realized that any simple arrangements of magnets would not confine a plasma inside a machine - the plasma would drift across the fields and eventually strike the vessel.
 His solution was simple; by bending the machine through a 180 degree twist, forming a figure-eight instead of a donut, the plasma would alternately find itself on the inside or outside of the vessel, drifting in opposite directions.
 The cancellation of net drift would not be perfect, but on paper, it appeared that the delay in drift rates was more than enough to allow the plasma to reach fusion conditions.

 In practice, this proved not to be.
 A problem seen in all fusion reactor designs of the era was that the plasma ions were drifting much faster than classical theory predicted, hundreds to thousands of times faster.
 Designs that suggested stability on the order of seconds turned into machines that were stable for microseconds at best.
 By the mid-1960s the entire fusion energy field appeared stalled.
 It was only the 1968 introduction of the tokamak design that rescued the field; Soviet machines were performing at least an order of magnitude better than western designs, although still far short of practical values.
 The improvement was so dramatic that work on other designs largely ended as teams around the world began to study the tokamak approach.
-This included the latest stellarator designs; the Model C had only recently started operations, and was rapidly converted into the Symmetric Tokamak.
+This included the latest stellarator designs; the Model C had started operations in 1962, and was rapidly converted into the Symmetric Tokamak in 1969/70.

 By the late 1980s it was clear that while the tokamak was a great step forward, it also introduced new problems.
 In particular, the plasma current the tokamak used for stabilization and heating was itself a source of instabilities as the current grew.
 Much of the subsequent 30 years of tokamak development has focused on ways to increase this current to the levels required to sustain useful fusion while ensuring that same current does not cause the plasma to break up.